RESEARCH FROM A

 Olivia pursued her B.S. in Mathematics at Penn State University, as a Millennium Scholar.
-She is currently a first-year Ph.D. student at the University of Michigan School of Information.
-She will study human-computer interaction, with a focus on developing new technologies for child care teams.
+She is currently a fourth-year Ph.D.
+Candidate at the University of Michigan School of Information.
+She studies Human-Computer Interaction, with a focus on Family Informatics.

 Throughout her research career, she has pursued research endeavors at Penn State, Indiana University, and the University of Washington.
-In her free time, she plays the piano, and exercises at Orangetheory Fitness.
+More recently, she conducted internships with Parkview Health System researchers and PBS KIDS research.
+In her free time, she plays the piano, and works out at Orangetheory Fitness.

 CRA-W DREU Participant 2018